-2022 BCCFA FIELD TRIP, NAKUSI PHOTO: CARLY DOW
+2022 BCCFA FIELD TRIP, NAKUSP PHOTO: CARLY DOW

-Notice from MOF resulting from the Nov.
+"We received a Compliance Notice from MOF resulting from a landslide occurring from the Nov.
 15, 2021 atmospheric weather event.
 A landslide assessment report was completed by the district.
-Our main learnings are that climate change is upon our practices.
+Our main learnings are that climate change is upon us and we must adapt our practices.
 We have modified our culvert table to reflect the larger runoff from the new normal of storm events.
-And in the responsive with road it may limit community Manager, Sunshine Coast

-COMMUNITY FORESTS STRIVE for excellency in all facets of their work, including compliance with environmental standards.
+And in the future, we will be more responsive with road deactivation, even though it may limit community access to firewood." - Warren Hansen, Manager, Sunshine Coast Community Forest COMMUNITY FORESTS STRIVE for excellency in all facets of their work, including compliance with environmental standards.
 This indicator reviews the number of compliance and enforcement inspections that were conducted during the reporting period, and the number of determinations issued against community forests.
 Two determinations were issued against community forests over the reporting period, one of which was a notice from the Ministry of Forests resulting from a landslide that occurred due to the 2021 atmospheric river weather event.